Waabuffet/stratego-game/README.md

 # Stratego Game
-This is the Stratego board gaming coded in JAVA Processing.
+This is the Stratego board game coded in JAVA Processing.

 # Requirements
 - JAVA